EthBuilders/meetup-faq/README.md

 ### What is an ICO?
 ICO stands for an Initial Coin Offering.
 It is a form of raising capital via the internet.

+See this video for now: [What is an Initial Coin Offering?](https://www.youtube.com/watch?v=iyuZ_bCQeIE)

 More on this later.